Writing a Scope of Work (SOW) for a website

 Get a contract signed either digitally or on paper

 If this is a work order and you already have a contract governing this work, you still need an approval noted somewhere; email, paper, a digital signature, just something to cover you if a client comes back and says they didn’t approve the work and doesn’t want to pay for it.
 The more thorough of an approval, the better.
 The best bet is to get a contract signed each time.

-Using the BrainLeaf approvals system enables you to use your own contracts or approval documents to get a digitally signed signature for every single new thing you do.
+Using an electronic approvals system enables you to use your own contracts or approval documents to get a digitally signed signature for every single new thing you do.
 Take a look at the approval system article to learn how to use this system.